First you get the look. Then the whine. Ignore her long enough and you get the bark. It’s time for walking the dog at anchor.

 - walk from the dock to the first grassy area—quite a walk of its own in some marinas.

 Not as easy as just opening the back door and sending her into the yard.
-But much easier than taking her for a walk while we’re at anchor.
+But much easier than walking the dog at anchor.

 A Dog Flies Off A Boat

-Taking Honey for walk when we’re anchoring is a far more complicated process.
+Walking our dog Honey at anchor is a far more complicated process.
 It begins when we’re planning our trip.

 We’re currently traveling in the Atlantic Intracoastal Waterway, a route along the eastern United States that connects a series of sounds, rivers, creeks, and engineered canals from the Northeast all the way to Miami, Florida.